vapvarun/buddypress-polls/README.txt

 Poll activity graph can be listed in sidebar with the help of widget (BuddyPress) Poll Activity Graph widget provided by the plugin.

 == Changelog ==
+= 4.0.0 =
+* New Feature : Added Shortcode to display Poll activity at any page or CPT
+* New Feature : #150 - Added Polls Quick Tag for bbPress Topics editor
+* Fixed - (#150) Managed polls shortcode UI in forum
+* New Feature #150 - Enqueue script and style in shortcode and register global
+* Fixed - (#133)Fixed unable to see the result of poll inside the hidden groups
+* Fixed - Reduced setInterval timeout with bb platform
+* Fixed - (#148) Added RTL support

 = 3.9.5 =
 * Fixed - #129 - Polls Closing Date time then hide checkbox or radio button
 * Fixed - #129 - Poll closing date & time setting